 Significant pH changes are particularly hard on young and sick fish.
 In a number of species of fish, breeding occurs only within a specific pH range.

 If you are planning a new aquarium it's wise to know the pH of your water source, so you know beforehand if it is compatible with the species of fish you want to keep.
-Some fish such as Discus, and certain cichlids, thrive in very narrow ranges of pH which should be taken into consideration when setting up their aquarium.
+Some fish such as Discus, and certain other cichlids, thrive in very narrow ranges of pH, which should be taken into consideration when setting up their aquarium.

 When moving fish from one aquarium to another it is important to match the pH levels.
 Sudden changes in pH account for many fish losses that occur when fish are brought home from a pet shop.
 Neon tetras are particularly sensitive to sudden changes in pH, and can easily be shocked when moved.

 How Often Should I Check pH?

-pH should be tested at least once a month, preferably every two weeks to allow for detection of trends before they become a problem.
-Test results should be kept in a log book for future reference.
+The pH should be tested at least once a month, preferably every two weeks, to allow for the detection of trends before they become a problem.
+Test results should be kept in a logbook for future reference.
 Remember that because pH can vary based on time of day, testing at different times of day can yield different results even though nothing is wrong.
 For this reason, testing should take place at the same time of day, preferably in the afternoon.